 The camera serves two purposes—first, if a break-in does occur, a recorded image with a digital time stamp can provide the police with valuable evidence.
 Secondly, its mere presence serves as a deterrent; a crook will likely move on to an easier target.

 The second component is comprised of interior perimeter sensors and alarms, possibly augmented with interior motion sensors.
 When activated, they can trigger a loud alarm and/or a notification to a commercial monitoring company.
+Installing your own system is a great and doable DIY project for any homeowner or renter.

 The new generation of commercial monitors can use wireless technology so that even if the burglar finds some wires to cut, he cant prevent a signal from going out; you cant snip wireless signals and few crooks use signal-blocking technology.